 - 1. Exploiting advances in robotics and automation for geophysical, geochemical or surface feature data. - a.
 New techniques in remote sensing, data acquisition and digital data analysis that provide information used in modeling of surface or subsurface characteristics. - b.
 Extending our understanding of traditionally inaccessible areas as well as improving the efficiency and cost-effectiveness of surveys for dynamic change detection at multiple time scales.
 The Arctic is becoming particularly relevant through ongoing climate change and the new LANL participation in Arctic research centers.
 Seafloor geophysical research is also a critical area for development. - 2.
+New developments in subsurface energy science particular emphasis in new R&D effort to address existing issues related to carbon sequestration & storage, geothermal energy exploration.
+LANL has developed extensive capabilities for understanding the subsurface energy problems.
+That includes unique geophysical monitoring and imaging tools, predictive models of rock behavior, and surrogate models that can predict complex physics phenomena.
+The Lab has been adapting those capabilities to various applications of carbon sequestration & storage, geothermal resources.
+With recent advances in sensing and computing, and the availability of more and better geophysical data, we look for new innovations that would provide us with better solutions for addressing existing issues in subsurface energy science. - 3.
 Complementary or joint multiscale parameter evaluation exploitation of combined independent signatures to inform static and dynamic geophysical and geological models. - a.
 Leveraging novel combinations of data types (for example, LIDAR images and subsurface resistivity derived from EM methods, combined to identify underground geological, anthropogenic or fluid-generated anomalies). - b.
 Investigating both spatial and temporal relationships can inform new understanding of Earth processes.